 Things to Stock Up On Before a Hurricane

-Why Should You be Prepared for a Hurricane?
+Why Should You Be Prepared for a Hurricane?

 Category 1

-• Power Lines are damaged which means you may not be able to use debit or credit at your local stores.
+• Power Lines are damaged which means you may not be able to use debit or credit cards at your local stores.
 You will need cash.
 You may lose the ability to communicate, cool your home, have lights, TV or other electrical appliances, etc.

 • Trees branches could cause severe damage to your home.
 You would need supplies ready during this time.